sitepilot/stack/README.md

 ## About

 [Sitepilot](https://sitepilot.io) utilizes LXD-managed hosts and orchestrated LXC software containers for each site.
 This means that every site is housed in its own isolated container, complete with all the software resources required to run it.
 The resources are 100% private and are not shared with anyone else.

-We've open-sourced these Ansible playbooks so you can see exactly how our containers are configured, or even use them yourself to host web applications.
+We've open-sourced these Ansible playbooks so you can see exactly how our containers and hosts are configured, or even use them yourself to host sites.
 This gives you full transparency into our setup and the flexibility to adapt it to your own hosting environment.

 ## Software